sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 * Risk is a necessary ingredient of every successful life.
 Risk puts you in a position to win.
 * Get used to the idea of taking risks and become comfortable with the thought of yourself as a prudent risker.
-* Practise skills in assessing the risk-reward ratio in important situations.
+* Practice skills in assessing the risk-reward ratio in important situations.
 * Risk spooning : Seek out risks.
 Start small.
 Once you get used to risk, thing about increasing the dosage.

 ## 4. Run Cutting